 Treating an Alcohol Use Disorder

-However, people with an alcohol use disorder regularly use the substance.
-A pledge of abstinence is a good place to start, but you might need additional help for your safety and to increase the likelihood of long-term sobriety.
+People with an alcohol use disorder regularly use the substance.
+A pledge of abstinence is a good place to start, but you might need additional help for your comfort, safety and to increase the likelihood of long-term sobriety.

-When you receive personalized alcohol addiction treatment, you have access to services that increase your likelihood of long-term sobriety.
-A medically supervised detox facility can ensure that you are comfortable as toxins leave your body and safe from some of the dangerous side effects of alcohol withdrawal.
+When you receive personalized alcohol addiction treatment, you have access to services that support your long-term recovery.
+A medically-supervised detox facility can ensure that you are comfortable as toxins leave your body and safe from some of the dangerous side effects of alcohol withdrawal.

-You can also receive education about alcohol addiction and the therapy services you need to create a solid foundation in recovery.
+You can also receive education about alcohol addiction and therapy services you need to create a solid foundation in recovery.
 Our app, Nobu can give you access to additional resources, including videos, mental health assessments, teletherapy and more.

 Treatment can help people dependent on or addicted to alcohol learn ways to better manage their drinking problems.
-To learn more about how treatment can help you cope with alcohol issues, contact The Recovery Village today.
+To learn more about how treatment can help you cope with alcohol issues, contact The Recovery Village Drug and Alcohol Rehab today.